jaina00/OffersService/README.md

 - PATCH /offers/{offer-id}/CANCELLED to cancel an offer

 - execute ./scripts/unit-test.sh to run the unit tests
-- execute ./scripts/integration-test.sh  to run the unit tests
+- execute ./scripts/integration-test.sh  to run the integration tests

 You may have to set permission to run the scripts